Rumbie-Mudzie7/private-events/README.md

 - Bootstrap

-## Rails gem dependencies
-- devise
-- simple_form
+## Authentication procedure
-- bettor_errors
+- Authentication from scratch

 ## Database configuration:
 1. Models
 - User
+- Event
-- Post
+- Event_attending

 2. Validations
 - User name, email and password validations for length and uniqueness.
-- Post title and content validations
+- Event title and description validations

 3. Associations
 - belongs_to for a one-to-one connection
-- has_many for a one-to-many connection among models
+- has_many for a many-to-many connection among models

 4. A Few Gems:
 - Using the Gemfile to Set up a RubyGem: